idno/known/docs/install/advanced.md

 !!! note "Service User"
     You should run both ```service-event-queue``` and ```service-cron``` as the webserver user so that it can read and write to files.
 On Debian this is usually ```www-data```.

+!!! warning "Updating Known"
+    When you update Known core or any plugins (especially syndication plugins), it is important to restart your cron service to take advantage of the new code!